txt/mase/ABOUT.md

 <img align=right width=250 src="https://raw.githubusercontent.com/txt/mase/master/img/dna.png">
-MASE changes the nature and focus and role of software engineering changes:
+MASE changes the nature and focus and role of software engineering:

-+ Elsewhere, software engineering is about services that meet requirements.
++ Traditionally, software engineering is about services that meet requirements.
 + But with MASE, software engineering is less about service than about search.
 MASE's goal is discovery